aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 In the first case, the register is updated only when `e` is true, but the expression in `for/signal` is evaluated even when `e` is false.
-In the second case, the register is updated in every clock cycle but `expr` is evaluated only when `e` is true.
+In the second case, the register is updated in every clock cycle, but `expr` is evaluated only when `e` is true.
+Both produce signals with the same values, but are not equivalent in terms of operations and intermediate data.

 The results below have been obtained for a memory containing 1000 integers, a simulation duration of 10000 clock cycles with one write every two clock cycles.